wilsonte-umich/wilsonte-umich.github.io/content/_projects/_archive/Advanced_Genomics_Core.md

 ---
 title: Advanced Genomics Core
 subtitle: Enabling access to genomic technologies
 description: Promoting the availability and use of leading-edge genomic technologies at the University of Michigan
+order: 50
+active: true
 card_image: assets/images/projects/AGC/sweatshirt.jpg
-order: 60
-active: yes
-card_title: AGC
+card_title: AGC # used if card_image is null; defaults to title
 categories:
     - Genomic Technologies
     - Faculty Director
 ---

 #### Overview